stazay/excel_extractor/README.md

 # Example of code being used

-1. Start by defining the dataframe, and output workbook (if wanting to transport the data back to a workbook).
+1. Start by defining the nested_list, and output workbook (if wanting to transport the data back to a workbook).
 ````
-df = []
+nl = []
 output_workbook = xlsx.Workbook("output.xlsx")
 output_worksheet = output_workbook.add_worksheet()
 ````